solo-io/solo-docs/gloo/docs/installation/glooe.md

 {{% notice info %}}
 Each Key is valid for **31 days**.
-You can request a new key if the current key that you have expired.
+You can request a new key if your current key has expired.
-You will only require your License Key during the installation process.
-Once you istall, a `secret` will be created to hold your unique key.
+The License Key is required only during the installation process.
+Once you install, a `secret` will be created to hold your unique key.
 {{% /notice %}}

 #### 2a.
 Install the Gloo Gateway to your Kubernetes Cluster using `glooctl`